OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:24

-> Of the sons of Uzziel: Micah;
+> Of Uzziel's sons: Micah;
-> of the sons of Micah: Shamir.
+> of Micah's sons: Shamir.

 ---

 ## 1 Chronicles 24:25

 > The brother of Micah: Isshiah;
-> of the sons of Isshiah: Zechariah.
+> of Isshiah's sons: Zechariah.

 ---